” A good screenplay is like telling a story to a stranger in a bar “

 Waleed Bedour was born in 1975 in Cairo to Egyptian parents.
 He graduated with a bachelor’s degree in Electrical Engineering in 1998.

 Heavily impacted by the response to Arabs in America following the 9/11 tragedy, Waleed began to think of ways to change the negative perception of Arabs & Muslims in the West – and what better way to do that than by making films.

-He studied film making for two years at the Academy of Arts and Cinema Technology in Egypt and even before graduating he was already working in big Egyptian productions as assistant director.
-His thesis "Fael Khair”, AKA “The Beneficent” won a few awards in Egyptian film festivals and was screened in other festivals worldwide.
+He studied film making for two years at the Academy of Arts and Cinema Technology in Egypt and before graduating he was already working on big Egyptian productions as an assistant director.
+His thesis film “Fael Khair”, AKA “The Beneficent” won several awards in Egyptian film festivals and was screened in other festivals worldwide.

 Waleed was lucky to work on several films as first assistant director and line producer.
 He also worked with Academy award winners and nominees such as Adrien Brody, Robert Loggia, and the late Charles Durning.